 Denver Public Works is reconstructing a stretch of Federal Boulevard from West 7th Avenue to West Holden Place to enhance safety for people who walk, bike, take transit, and drive the corridor.
 The enhancements will also improve connectivity between neighborhoods whose residents regularly cross Federal, including Sun Valley residents.

-Week of June 16: There will be a 24-hour closure for through traffic on W. 9th Ave, west of Federal Blvd. as well as a single lane closure on northbound and southbound Federal Boulevard from 8:30 a.m. to 3:30 p.m.
-Monday - Friday.
+Week of December 8: There will be a single lane closure in place on northbound and southbound Federal Boulevard from 8:30 a.m. to 3:30 p.m.
+Monday - Saturday.

 Traffic Impacts & Business Access